Academics

 Parents/Caregivers:

-• Attend appropriate College Counseling programming
+• Attend appropriate College Counseling programming.

 • Discuss characteristics of colleges and universities with your student.
-Promote the exploration process and discuss parameters that might influence where your student can enroll
+Promote the exploration process and discuss parameters that might influence where your student can enroll.

-• Attend Freshman/Sophomore Parent College Night
+• Attend First Year/Sophomore Parent College Night.

-• Contact College Counseling with questions
+• Contact College Counseling with questions.

 • Consider and discuss test preparation with your student.
-Note: this does not require a paid service
+Note: this does not require a paid service.

 College Counseling:

-• Be available for questions
+• Be available for questions.

-• Communicate with students and families on regular basis about programming and current events in the landscape of college admissions
+• Communicate with students and families on regular basis about programming and current events in the landscape of college admissions.

-• Provide students and families the opportunity to have access to college admission professionals
+• Provide students and families the opportunity to have access to college admission professionals.

-• Be available for feedback concerning testing, academic scheduling, and activities as they relate to college admission
+• Be available for feedback concerning testing, academic scheduling, and activities as they relate to college admission.

 • Junior Year & Summer